Doctrinal Semantics of Directed First-Order Logic: Interpretation

+The above is not an adjoint equivalence, as in, e.g., \cite{Maietti2005modular,Maietti2005relating}, because we do not require the notion of theory and theory morphism in \Cref{def:theory} to be closed under the operators of the logic, and indeed the syntactic doctrine has strictly more predicates than the base predicates of the underlying theory.

-The following corollaries establish soundness (i.e., an initiality theorem \cite{Pitts1995categorical}) and completeness for the syntax. \begin{corollary}[Soundness] If an entailment is derivable in directed first-order logic on the empty theory, it holds in every directed doctrine. \end{corollary} \begin{proof} By \Cref{thm:initiality_empty_theory}, $\emptyset$ is initial in $\Theory$, therefore the bottom, and top, sets in \Cref{thm:main_theorem} are singletons, hence $\Syn(\emptyset)$ is also initial.
-A doctrine morphism $\Syn(\emptyset) \longrightarrow \cP$ is exactly a model of the empty theory in $\cP$, hence we can send the entailment to the one internal to $\cP$. \end{proof} \begin{corollary}[Completeness] \!\!If an entailment holds in all directed doctrines, it is derivable in directed logic. \end{corollary} \begin{proof} Since $\Syn(\emptyset)$ is a directed doctrine, the statement is true also in $\Syn(\emptyset)$.
-By definition of $\Syn(\emptyset)$, a statement is true internally precisely when it is derivable. \end{proof}
+Soundness and completeness for the syntax (i.e., initiality \cite{Pitts1995categorical}) follow as immediate corollaries from the 2-adjunction. \begin{cor}[Soundness] If an entailment is derivable in directed first-order logic in the empty theory then it holds in every directed doctrine $\cP$. \end{cor} \begin{proof} By \Cref{thm:initiality_empty_theory}, $\emptyset$ is initial in $\Theory$, hence $\Syn(\emptyset)$ is also initial since $\Syn$ is a left adjoint.
+From \Cref{thm:main_theorem} we have a doctrine morphism $\Syn(\emptyset) \longrightarrow \cP$ which corresponds precisely with a model of the empty theory in $\cP$.
+Hence, we can apply this doctrine morphism to the derivation tree of the entailment given to obtain the corresponding internal statement in $\cP$. \end{proof} \begin{cor}[Completeness] If an entailment holds in every directed doctrine $\cP$ then it is derivable in directed first-order logic in the empty theory. \end{cor} \begin{proof} Since $\Syn(\emptyset)$ is a directed doctrine, the statement is also true in $\Syn(\emptyset)$.
+By definition of $\Syn(\emptyset)$, a statement is true internally to such doctrine precisely when it is derivable in the empty theory $\emptyset$. \end{proof}